MohammadMaftoun/Hugging-Face-Projects/README.md

     pip install -r requirements.txt

     Explore the Projects:
-    You can just navigate through the folders to explore different projects and examples.
+    You can navigate through the folders to explore different projects and examples.
 Each project contains its own README file with specific instructions.

 # Contribution Guidelines